 The Exporter.
-The buttons at upper left set the export destination to File, Disc, Cloud (the Internet), or (portable) Device.
+The buttons at upper left set the export destination to File, Disc, Cloud (the Internet), (portable) Device, or MyDVD File.
 Other controls let you set output options as needed for the chosen output type.
 The name of the project appears above the Player, while the panel below it shows the currently-selected output format.